 Parents also receive a list of recommended documentaries in the Homeschool Toolbox to watch with their child and encourage them to filter and only select the content that supports their family values.

 Can I Get a Free Trial of This Singing Curriculum?

 Although the curriculum itself does not have a free trial period, we offer a free vocal assessment to anyone curious about the course and to see how the 7 Dimensions of Singing works!

 After completing the assessment, the student will discover their strengths and weaknesses as a vocalist and receive one free lesson (from the Vocal Gym Homeschool course) that specifically targets what they need to work on.

 Conclusion: Throga Vocal Gym

-Throga Vocal Gym’s homeschool singing curriculum is a fantastic option for homeschoolers looking to explore their passion for singing.
-With a rigorous focus on technique and performance, this program provides students with the tools they need to become confident and skilled performers.
+Throga Vocal Gym’s homeschool singing curriculum is a fantastic option for homeschoolers exploring their passion for singing.
+With a rigorous focus on technique and performance, this program provides students the tools they need to become confident and skilled performers.
 The curriculum is well-designed and comprehensive, providing students with a solid foundation in vocal technique while also encouraging them to explore their creativity and individuality as artists.
 Overall, the Throga Vocal Gym’s homeschool singing curriculum is a great choice for homeschoolers looking to develop their vocal skills and achieve their singing goals.